An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

 Our results are shown in comparison with the \citet{Wen2023} results in Figure \ref{fig:ukirt}.
-The SP-H25 model seems to underpredict event rates within $|b|<1^\circ$.
-This is particularly surprising because the raw UKIRT event rates should be interpreted as lower limits.
-The level of under-prediction may, in fact, be much worse with a detection efficiency-corrected UKIRT event rate.
+The SP-H25 model agrees with these lower limit values within the (relatively large) observational uncertainties.
+They model may, in fact, be an under-prediction of event rates, since a detection efficiency-corrected UKIRT event rate would be higher by an unknown factor.
 Ultimately, a corrected event rate examination would be required to draw meaningful conclusions.

 While the VVV survey was not designed for microlensing, it detected 1959 microlensing events \citep{Husseiniova2021}, in the direction of the Galactic bulge and plane between 2010-2019. \citet{Navarro2020} examined a separate sample of 238 events detected in VVV between 2010-2015 within $-1.25^\circ < l < 0.26^\circ$ and $-3.7 < b < 3.9$. \citeauthor{Navarro2020} noted that in Ks-band, in contrast to the optical microlensing surveys, the efficiency-corrected event rate continues to increase with decreasing $|b|$ all the way to $0^\circ$.